lmullen/lincolnmullen.com/content/courses/digital-past.2021/index.md

 -   Minard map in [French](http://en.wikipedia.org/wiki/Charles_Joseph_Minard#/media/File:Minard.png) (higher quality) and [English](http://www.datavis.ca/gallery/minard/minard-odt.jpg).

-Assignment: Using the datasets provided, create at least two visualizations.
-Be sure to include titles and captions, with citations to the data.
+Assignment: Using the datasets provided, create one visualization.
 What did your visualizations show you that you didn't see before?
 What kinds of literacy do your visualizations require?
-Embed the visualizations in a blog post where you answer these questions.
+Embed the visualizations in a blog post where you briefly answer these questions.

 ### Tues.
 Apr.
 13. Reconstruction in the North.